 Given in memory of legendary sportscaster Jim McKay and funded in equal parts by ABC, CBS, NBC, Fox, and HBO.

-Will attend USC Film School and plans to pursue a career in television.
+Dylan will attend NYU and plans to pursue a career in television.

 The $10,000 Mike Wallace Memorial Scholarship